 Were it not for plants, we all would have suffocated in our own CO2 a long time ago.
 Fortunately, plants have the ability to absorb CO2 from the atmosphere and convert it back into organic carbon compounds (hydrocarbons) that become part of the plant.
 The process requires sunlight and is called "photosynthesis."
 At the same time, plants release oxygen back into the atmosphere, which we can then use to breathe and burn up more hydrocarbons.

 Back to CO2.
-Historically, the amount of naturally occurring CO2 in the atmosphere has been 290 parts per million (only 0.0003%).
-Air is mostly nitrogen (78%) and oxygen (21%).
+Historically, the amount of naturally occurring CO2 in the atmosphere has been 290 parts per million (only 0.0003 percent).
+Air is mostly nitrogen (78 percent) and oxygen (21 percent).
 CO2 is not a pollutant in the traditional sense, but it does retain heat in the Earth's atmosphere.
 That's why scientists refer to CO2 as a "greenhouse gas."
 It traps and holds heat just like the glass in a greenhouse.

 As CO2 levels continue to rise, scientists fear it will cause a potentially catastrophic warming of the Earth's average temperature -- which they say has already gone up almost a couple of degrees based on historical data.
 This, they say, has the potential to upset ocean currents, global weather patterns and rainfall -- which may have far reaching and negative consequences for agriculture, fishing and life in general.
 There is amble evidence that Global Warming is causing a significant loss of glacial and polar ice.
 This, in turn, will cause sea levels to rise and flood low laying coastal areas and islands.
 The average elevation of Florida, for example, is only about 3 to 6 feet above sea level!

 In Al Gore's documentary, An Inconvenient Truth - the Sequel, he quotes a lot of scary statistics about what's happening with the earth's climate as a result of rising levels of CO2 in the atmosphere.
 I would highly recommend seeing this movie, whether you think rising levels of CO2 in the atmosphere is causing climate change or not.